Alexdelia/Screeps-First-step/README.md

-the start of my code for the game Screeps, most of the code is not mine.
+The start of my code in Screeps.